boundless-xyz/boundless/documentation/site/pages/prover-manual/broker/configuration.md

 ## Deposit / Balance

-The proof-market works via a escrow system.
+The Boundless market works via a escrow system.
 Brokers must first deposit some ETH (or SepETH) into the market contract to cover staking during lock-in.
 It is recommend that a broker keep a balance on the market >= `max_stake` (configured via broker.toml).

 ### Deposit to the Market